top of page

 World premiere.
 Official competition, Cinéma du Réel

-(Special preview) National Gallery of Art, Washington, DC.
+Sneak preview - National Gallery of Art, Washington, DC.

-Opening film, Écrans du Réel, Beirut
+Opening night film, Écrans du Réel, Beirut

 As one of only 14 films in the international panorama (alongside work by Ira Sachs, Marie Losier, and Andrei Ujicǎ), 'Adnan being and time' screened in Brussels' legendary Cinematek to a sold-out audience, followed by a post-screening discussion (in French)!

-Screening and conversation, Kunstnerneshus Kino, Oslo
+Solo screening and conversation, Kunstnerneshus Kino, Oslo

-(Special sneak preview) Outdoor projection, Cinema Akil, Dubai
+Sneak preview - outdoor projection, Cinema Akil, Dubai

-coming next Opening film, Ekrani i Artit
+Opening night film, Ekrani i Artit, Shkodër, Albania

 bottom of page